omdevteam/om/docs_src/documentation_running_onda.rst

 [Correction]
 ^^^^^^^^^^^^

-This parameter group contains information used by OnDA for the correction of the detector frames (using the :class:`Correction\
+This parameter group contains information used by OnDA for the correction of detector frames (using the :class:`Correction
 <onda.algorithms.generic_algorithms.Correction>` algorithm).

 * **dark_filename (str or None):** the relative or absolute path to an HDF5 file